CrayLabs/SmartSim/doc/experiment.rst

 ^^^^^^^^^^^^
 The ``Orchestrator`` is an in-memory database that can be launched alongside ``Model`` and ``Ensemble`` entities in SmartSim.
-The ``Orchestrator`` can be used to store and retrieve data during the course of an experiment and across multiple entities by using SmartRedis clients.
+The ``Orchestrator`` can be used to store and retrieve data during the course of an experiment.
+In order to stream data into or receive data from the Orchestrator, one of the SmartSim clients (SmartRedis) has to be used within a Model.

-The database can be single-sharded or multi-sharded using the parameter, `db_nodes` passed in when creating a
-``Orchestrator`` object.
-All Orchestrators begin as clustered: the app and model run on separate nodes.
-It is not until a model is applied that an Orchestrator through `model.colocated_db()`
+To create a standard orchestrator, use the ``Experiment.create_database()`` function.
+A standard orchestrator will run the database and applications on separate nodes.
+The database can be single or multi-sharded.
+For a colocated orchestrator, use the ``model.colocated_db()`` function provided by the Model object.
+This action results in the launch of an orchestrator on the same node as the application but is limited to single-sharded database configuration.

-SmartSim provides multi-database support, meaning an experiment can have multiple launched database instances.
-When launching more than one ``Orchestrator``, the ``Experiment.create_database()`` function requires specifying a unique database identifier argument named `db_identifier`.
+SmartSim supports multi-database functionality, enabling an experiment to have several concurrently launched database instances.
+If there is a need to launch more than one ``Orchestrator``, the ``Experiment.create_database()`` function mandates the specification of a unique database identifier, denoted by the `db_identifier` argument, per created orchestrator.

 Model
 ^^^^^